About Our Apple Orchard

 Cortland – Superb fresh eating and pie apple.
 Holds it’s shape in pies.
 McIntosh x Ben Davis cross originated in Geneva, New York released in 1898.

-*Special note – Cortlands are highly susceptible to apple scab and are tough to find grown without the contact-burn fungicides that are typically used in orchards.
-We are quite proud to be making great headway and offering these apples!
-We’ve got more to figure out, but we’re definitely getting there!
+*Special note – Cortlands and McIntosh are highly susceptible to apple scab and are tough to find grown without the contact-burn fungicides that are typically used in orchards.
+We are quite proud to be offering these varieties grown completely free of synthetic chemicals.